Robust Adversarial Attacks Detection based on Explainable Deep Reinforcement Learning For UAV Guidance and Planning: Introduction

 This paper aims to develop a robust adversarial attack-based explainability detection scheme which suits the drone's DRL-based guidance technology during in-flight operation.
 The training of the UAV uses a neural network to perform a guidance task using the DDPG-PER with an APF DRL scheme.
 The SHAP method provides explanations of the agent's actions by giving those decisions context.

 An attack is then used on the drone using an adversarial attack algorithm based on the FSGM designed to move the drone off course.
 Having insight into how the drone's planning and guidance decisions are made through explainability, detecting an altered decision from an attack is possible.
 We propose to monitor these slight variations in the decision process with deep network-based detectors.
 We introduce the first one based on a Convolutional Neural Network (CNN).
 Using the SHAP values generated by analysing the DDPG-APF agent's depth image input layer, this CNN-based Adversarial Detector (CNN-AD) learns and finds features in the image generated by the SHAP values to detect adversarial attacks.

 The second type of detector we propose is a Recurrent Neural Network (RNN) in the form of a Long Short Term Memory (LSTM) network.
 This detector monitors over a 10-time step period the changes in the generated SHAP values to determine if an attack occurs.
 The SHAP values are generated on a hidden layer within the DDPG-APF agent to reduce the number of SHAP values generated and considered.
 The hidden layer for the SHAP generation is the penultimate layer before the image and positional processes are combined.
 It is vital that the adversarial attack detector can perform real-time detection for the safe operation of the UAV.
-So a good detector can decide on the state before the next time-step.\\
+So a good detector can decide on the state before the next time-step.

+The successful operation of autonomous drones will depend upon AI models' ability to work to a high degree of reliability and resiliency.
+Adversarial attacks could erode such systems' mission capability by manipulating the sensor data gathered by the UAV.
+By manipulating object avoidance systems or threat detection systems, adversarial attacks could deny capability and access to areas.
+These systems must be operated with limited oversight, as constant supervision will remove many benefits of autonomous drones.
+Therefore, an adversarial detection system should work with high certainty and in real time.
+This paper aims to provide a system that meets these criteria.\\